Sanaia101/Sayles-Away-Travel-Web-Application/README.md

 2. Extract the zip file and open the folder in your preferred development environment such as Visual Studio Code.

 3. Open the terminal and navigate to the CIS-4375-Team-06-Spring-2025-final_design folder path.
+(May need to do this twice as extracting a zip file can create a nested folder inside with the same exact name)

 4. Run the command "pip install -r pipreqs.txt" to install all pip dependencies.